ory/sdk/clients/client/dotnet/docs/V0alpha2Api.md

             Configuration config = new Configuration();
             config.BasePath = "https://playground.projects.oryapis.com";
             var apiInstance = new V0alpha2Api(config);
-            var cookie = cookie_example;  // string | HTTP Cookies  If you call this endpoint from a backend, please include the original Cookie header in the request. (optional)
+            var cookie = "cookie_example";  // string | HTTP Cookies  If you call this endpoint from a backend, please include the original Cookie header in the request. (optional)

             try
             {